Winweb Logo

 Newsletter data

-The processing of the data entered into the newsletter registration form takes place exclusively on the basis of your consent (Art.
+The processing of the data entered into the newsletter registration form is carried out exclusively on the basis of your consent (Art.
 6 para.
 1 lit. a GDPR).
-You may revoke the consent given to the storage of the data, the email address and its use for sending the newsletter at any time, for example via the “Unsubscribe” link in the newsletter.
-The lawfulness of the data processing operations already carried out remains unaffected by the revocation.
+You can revoke your consent to the storage of the data, the e-mail address and its use for sending the newsletter at any time, for example via the "unsubscribe" link in the newsletter.
+The legality of the data processing operations already carried out remains unaffected by the revocation.

-The data you have stored with us for the purpose of receiving the newsletter will be stored by us until you unsubscribe from the newsletter with us or with the newsletter service provider and will be deleted from the newsletter distribution list after you unsubscribe from the newsletter or after the purpose no longer applies.
+The data you have provided to us for the purpose of receiving the newsletter will be stored by us until you unsubscribe from the newsletter or by the newsletter service provider and will be deleted from the newsletter distribution list after you unsubscribe from the newsletter or after the purpose no longer applies.
 We reserve the right to delete or block email addresses from our newsletter distribution list at our own discretion within the scope of our legitimate interest pursuant to Art.
 6 para.
 1 lit. f GDPR.

-Data that was stored by us for other purposes remains unaffected by this.
+Data that was stored with us for other purposes remains unaffected by this.

 After your removal from the newsletter distribution list, your email address may be stored by us or the newsletter service provider in a blacklist, if this is necessary to prevent future mailings.
 The data from the blacklist will only be used for this purpose and will not be merged with other data.
 This serves both your interest and our interest in complying with the legal requirements when sending newsletters (legitimate interest within the meaning of Art.
 6 para.
 1 lit. f GDPR).
 Storage in the blacklist is not limited in time.
 You can object to the storage if your interests outweigh our legitimate interest.